schneems/keytar/README.md

 **1.** A keyboard that is designed to be played standing up, like a guitar.
 **2.** A crazy simple, flexible ruby library for generating NOSQL keys.

-It Builds Keys:
+It Builds Keys
 --------
-keytar auto-magically generates keys using method names ending in `"_key"` or simply "key"
+keytar auto-magically generates keys using method names ending in `*_key` or simply `key`

     User.key #=> "user"
     User.friends_key #=> "user:friends"